OsandaLelum/PaceInstitute/README.md

 Section 3
 =
-Unit 11 : Database design using MYSQL
+#Unit 11 : Database design using MYSQL
-=

 - Getting Started With MySQL
 - An Overview of SQL
 - XAMPP and MySQL Setup